Get Online Calculus Assignment Help from Specialized Experts

 Calculus involves the mathematical study of continuous change, in the same way, that trigonometry is the study of area and relationship between sides and angles of a triangle.
 It helps us study and analyse how a series of mathematical equations come together to show certain changes over a period of time.
 It has two major branches, namely differential calculus and integral calculus.

-As per our calculus assignment writing experts, the derivative of a function at a chosen input value describes the rate of change of the function near it.
+As per our calculus assignment writing services providers, the derivative of a function at a chosen input value describes the rate of change of the function near it.
 The process of obtaining a derivative is called differentiation.
 Both integral calculus and differential calculus are interrelated.
-And, they constitutes the foundation of mathematical analysis.
+And, they constitute the foundation of mathematical analysis.

 A Brief Insight Into the History of Calculus

 The famous scientists Issac Newton and Gottfried Leibniz are together said to be the discoverer of calculus.
 But both of them had different opinions.
 While Leibniz considered that variables X and Y as ranging over sequences of infinitely close values, Newton assumed that variables changes with time.
 On the basis of this, Leibniz introduced "dx" and "dy" as differences between successive values of a sequence.
 On the other hand, Newton used the finite velocities x' and y', to calculate the value of tangent.
 The only similarities between both these scientists’ ideas were that both thought in terms of graphs and used infinitesimals (quantities that are infinitely small and yet nonzero) to prove their points.
 But for Newton, the calculus was geometrical while Leibniz took it towards analysis.